ON NOT BEING GOOD

 It’s not a little to me.
 A kid, you know, is a kid and he deserves a chance to be here like everybody else and deserves a chance to get better, to enjoy himself.
 The kids need to have somebody close to them.
 And it’s important to me while I’m doing what I’m doing, that I’m close to the kids, too. … I have no plans to do anything but this for the rest of my life.

-The viewer may feel drained while watching this segment, but more so than in other sections, which are certainly no less draining.
+The viewer may feel drained while watching this segment, but more so than in other sections.
 Where we might be able to create distance between someone with schizophrenia and ourselves, we cannot do the same with Romagna, who stands as a direct challenge to the competent.
 His energy, though extraordinarily boundless, even for a teacher, is dedicated to the hard work of care.
 His constitution, moreover, refuses to see certain types of humans as burdensome or abstract.
 To do the opposite of this, that is, to take a condition and form it into a rhetorical construct or bogeyman may or may not be altogether indicative of cruelty or even basic wrongheadedness.
 I just know that it is not good.

 1 Jenna Abrams’s Twitter account—or rather the account claiming to be used by a human named “Jenna Abrams” (its output made it unclear)—was suspended since this piece was posted.
 Why?
 I have no idea.
 But there you go.